Harry Bowman: War against the Hells Angels

-The Outlaws' longstanding rivalry with the Hells Angels saw a resurgence as a result of Bowman's feud with Hells Angels leader Sonny Barger.
-Detroit policeman Philip Reich described the conflict as "an ongoing thing over who had the better club", saying: "It was like the Hatfields and McCoys.
-They hated each other."
-In an attempt to quell the increasing tensions between the clubs, Bowman twice hosted peace talks with George Christie, the leader of the Hells Angels' southern California faction, in Florida, firstly in December 1992 and again in May 1993.
-According to Christie, he and Bowman were working towards a peace treaty when the Outlaws leader withdrew from the negotiations.
-Christie believed Bowman was persuaded to abandon a truce with the Hells Angels by one of his lieutenants, Kevin "Spike" O'Neill, who thought agreeing to a ceasefire would make the Outlaws appear weak.
+In late 1993, Outlaws leaders came to suspect that the Hells Angels were attempting to gain a presence in the Chicago area by "patching over" the Hell's Henchmen, a biker gang with chapters in Chicago, Rockford, Calument City, and South Bend, Indiana.
+Initially a small club consisting of approximately twenty members, the Hell's Henchmen had co-existed with the Outlaws without violence as they showed no ambitions to expand.
+The Outlaws became alarmed, however, when the Hell's Henchmen carried out a forced amalgamation of the Devil's Ushers gang on the West Side of Chicago.
+When the Outlaws attempted to coerce the Hell's Henchmen into "patching over", the Henchmen held a meeting with the Hells Angels in Indiana and agreed to "prospect" for the Angels instead.

+Pat Matter was the orchestrator of the Hells Angels' expansion into Illinois and Indiana.
+Bowman ordered Matter's assassination, and a hit squad consisting of James "Preacher" Schneider, Scott "Rhino" Hammond and Randall "Madman" Miller of the Outlaws' Milwaukee and Janesville, Wisconsin chapters traveled to Minnesota to carry out surveillance on Matter ahead of a planned execution after they were provided with money, a weapon, and surveillance notes by Milwaukee chapter president Edward "Shock" Anastas.
+The Outlaws were unsuccessful in carrying out the killing, however, because the hit team never "got a shot at" Matter.
+Several months later, on December 15, 1993, Outlaws members attempted a car bomb attack on Matter outside his custom motorcycle business, Minneapolis Custom Cycle.
+The attempt failed when the C-4 bomb detonated prematurely, destroying Matter's truck and injuring the biker who planted the explosive.

 On December 31, 1993, Bowman gave a speech to hundreds of senior Outlaws members at a New Year's Eve party at a Fort Lauderdale hotel suite, announcing that the club would be escalating hostilities against the Hells Angels and their supporters in the coming year and demanding his followers carry out attacks around the country.
-He urged the Outlaws to be "rottener" than ever before in their actions, and allegedly placed $100,000 bounties on the lives of Barger and Christie.
+He urged the Outlaws to be "rottener" than ever before in their actions, and allegedly placed $100,000 bounties on the lives of Sonny Barger and George Christie.
 Bowman's speech came exactly twenty years after the beginning of the Outlaws–Angels war, which started after Outlaws members in Florida murdered three Hells Angels bikers in retaliation for the beating of an Outlaw at a New Year's Eve party in New York City on December 31, 1973.
 The decision was overwhelmingly well received and in 1994, the Outlaws conducted an increased number of attacks against rival gangs.